+Virtual server

+- If you want to create a port by specifying an IP address rather than using automatic assignment with DHCP, first create a port at that IP address in advance, and then assign it to a virtual server. - With DHCP, IP addresses that were used for ports will be unavailable for use with other ports for a set period of time after the original port has been deleted.

+You can add multiple ports to a virtual server.

+Virtual router

-Virtual server E. If you want to create a port by specifying an IP address rather than using automatic allocation with DHCP, first create a port at that IP address in advance, and then assign Note it to a virtual server. ------ (γ) You can add multiple ports to a virtual server.
-Tip Virtual router E) Ports are assigned automatically only if they are created on the default gateway (x.x.x.1).
-To add a virtual router to a network to which a virtual router is already Note connected at the address x.x.x.1, you must configure the port manually.
+Ports are assigned automatically only if they are created on the default gateway (x.x.x.1).
+To add a virtual router to a network to which a virtual router is already connected at the address x.x.x.1, you must configure the port manually.